 The second phase of treatment should be to consider what may have caused the injury and to correct the problem.
 It may be something as simple as having tight hamstring muscles and in which case these should be stretched regularly and sports massage applied to improve elasticity.

-Other common causes include obesity, overpronation of the foot where the foot flattens or rolls in too much when running as well as a valgus knee deformity where the knee falls or bows inwards.
-A knee support or brace may help.
+Other common causes include obesity and overpronation of the foot where the foot flattens or rolls in too much when running.
+This, in turn, causes the lower leg to rotate inwards which may also increase the valgus forces on the inside of the knee causing a valgus knee deformity where the knee falls or bows inwards.

 The Q angle of the knee is a measurement of valgus knee deformity.